The 10 Most Famous Celebrity and Athlete Sports Bettors in History

 In 2013, Kutcher (who replaced Charlie Sheen in ‘Two and a Half Men’) had a little side business going on by placing bets for the largest sport syndicate in the country.
 The sophisticated operation used Ashton’s ‘dumb actor with a lot of money’ persona as a cover to place big bets on college football until they caught on.
 Kutcher told Esquire magazine, “We were clearing, like, $750,000 in four weeks of college football.
 It was pretty fun.”

 9. Jaromir Jagr

-Despite being the highest paid NHL star in the 90s, Jaromir Jagr still felt the need to add to his earnings with a little sports betting.
-Unfortunately, the Czech ice hockey right winger managed to stack up losses of $500,000 with an online sportsbook.
+Despite being the highest paid NHL star in the 90s, Jaromir Jagr still felt the need to supplement his earnings with a little sports betting.
+Unfortunately, the Czech right winger managed to stack up losses of $500,000 with an online sportsbook.

 10. Charles Barkley

 ‘Sir Charles’ has said that he lost about $30 million in sports and blackjack bets before he admitted he had a bit of a gambling problem.
 He still doesn’t believe he had a problem per se, just that he was betting too much.

 After a two-year break from betting, Barkley has now said that he has learned to bet in moderation.
 Losing thousands is much better than losing millions!

 Considering the huge influence of sports betting on all things pop culture, it’s no surprise that so many celebs and pro athletes are keen to lay down a wager or two.

 If you’re looking for a laid-back way to pick up a few tips that will help with your own wagers, check out this collection of sports betting stories or perhaps sit back with one of our favorite documentaries about betting on sports.